hibachouchou/AWS-Small-Projects/The Cloud Resume Challenge/Deployment of the static website on Amazon S3/README.md

 * Go back to the "Properties" tab.
 * In the "Static website hosting" section, you’ll see the "Endpoint" URL.
-* Click on the URL to access your deployed resume website.
+* Click on the URL to access your deployed resume website: http://hiba-cloud-challenge-resume.s3-website-us-east-1.amazonaws.com

 ![Deployment of a static website on Amazon S3](Deployment-of-a-static-website-on-Amazon-S3.png)